 The premise of South Korean dating show Single’s Inferno is fairly simple: Each day, successfully coupled contestants helicopter off to luxurious “Heaven Island” for romantic date nights, while the remaining singles are left behind on deserted “Hell Island” to fend for themselves.
-The joint Netflix and Joongang Tongyang Broadcasting Company reality competition, which premiered on Dec.
-18, proved to be an instant hit, even earning a spot among Netflix’s global top 10 non-English TV shows and leaving many fans wondering if they can visit such Single’s Inferno filming locations as the island and hotel.
+The joint Netflix and Joongang Tongyang Broadcasting Company reality competition’s inaugural season, which debuted in December 2021, proved to be an instant hit, even earning a spot among Netflix’s global top 10 non-English TV shows and leaving many fans wondering if they can visit such Single’s Inferno filming locations as the island and hotel.

 Once on Saseungbong-do — also the backdrop of such other shows as Running Man, Muhan Dojeon, and Two Days and One Night — there are a variety of activities available.
 Among the tourism website’s recommendations are swimming, camping, fishing, clam-digging, and viewing a picture-perfect sunset.
 Of course, considering the show’s contestants aren’t necessarily the most outdoorsy, the trips to “Heaven Island” are prized.